erskingardner/nostr-ignition/new46.md

 This NIP describes a method for 2-way communication between a remote signer and a Nostr client.
 The remote signer could be, for example, a hardware device dedicated to signing Nostr events, while the client is a normal Nostr client.

-Currently NIP-46 uses a JSON-RPC style flow where you pass encrypted commands in `kind:24133` events.
-This rewrite strives to remove as much of the JSON-RPC as possible by using uses new event kinds that correspond to each command a client might send and the three types of responses that remote signers can send back.
+Currently, NIP-46 uses a JSON-RPC style flow where you pass encrypted commands in `kind:24133` events.
+This rewrite strives to remove as much of the JSON-RPC as possible and uses new event kinds that correspond to each command a client might send and the three types of responses that remote signers can send back.

 This also allows us to incorporate [NIP-44](https://github.com/nostr-protocol/nips/blob/master/44.md) encryption in a way that doesn't break current NIP-46 implementations.